r-lib/cachem/README.md

 ## Layered caches

 Multiple caches can be composed into a single cache, using `cache_layered()`.
 This can be used to create a multi-level cache.
+(Note thate `cache_layered()` is currently experimental.)
 For example, we can create a layered cache with a very fast 100MB memory cache and a larger but slower 2GB disk cache:

 ``` r
 m <- cache_mem(max_size = 100 * 1024^2)